VictorTennekes/miniRT/README.md

 ## Installation
 Run `make` to compile the basic executable.

-by using `make bonus {option}` it is possible to compile with extra options.
-As of yet the following options are available:
-* Greyscale filter `GREY=true`
+by using `make bonus` the project will be compiled extra functionality like multithreading.

 ## Usage
 To use the interactive interface run the executable with just a file as follows: `./minirt file.rt`.